-The programme is unique in applying each of the 9 PMBOK knowledge areas directly to the Built Environment and augmenting them with extensive coverage of the law of contracts, standard industry contracts for contractors, agreements for consultants, procurement processes and contract administration.
-Portfolio and Programme Management, as well as the principles of Property Management, Finance, Accounting and General Management, are included to serve as background to the origin of projects and the management of construction related companies.
+The program is unique in applying each of the 9 PMBOK knowledge areas directly to the Built Environment and augmenting them with extensive coverage of the law of contracts, standard industry contracts for contractors, agreements for consultants, procurement processes and contract administration.
+Portfolio and Program Management, as well as the principles of Property Management, Finance, Accounting and General Management, are included to serve as background to the origin of projects and the management of construction related companies.
 The latest international knowledge is combined with local expertise and applied to the African environment to create a best practice reference base.

 Objectives and target group

 Construction project managers, architects, quantity surveyors and construction managers.

 After completion of the program, delegates will be able to:

 understand the principles and knowledge areas on which the discipline of project management is built;

 assemble a project team and compile project organisational structures indicating contractual and communication relationships;

 apply leadership, delegation, team-building and motivation in a project environment, conduct meetings and project communication and comprehend the principles of employment and labour laws;

 understand the principles of general management and develop a business plan;

 define the scope of a project, including specifications and a milestone schedule, by compiling a statement of work through value engineering;